gatsbyjs/gatsby/README.md

 ## 💜 Thanks

-Thanks to our many contributors and to [Netlify](https://www.netlify.com/) for our example sites.
+Thanks to our many contributors who create plugins, starters, videos, blog posts, and anything else you can think of.
+We also really appreciate any community members who help with issues & PRs inside our repository or answer questions on Discord & GitHub Discussions.
+A big part of what makes Gatsby great is each and every one of you in the community.
+Your contributions enrich the Gatsby experience and make it better every day.